Recognition of same-sex unions in South Korea

 South Korea does not recognise same-sex marriage or civil unions.
 On 21 February 2023, an appellate court ruled that government health insurance should offer spousal coverage to same-sex couples, the "first legal recognition of social benefits for same-sex couples" in South Korea.
-This was upheld by the Supreme Court of Korea on 19 July 2024.
+This ruling was upheld by the Supreme Court of Korea on 19 July 2024.

-Polling suggests that support for the legal recognition of same-sex marriage is rising in South Korea, with a 2023 Pew Research Center poll showing that 41% of South Koreans supported same-sex marriage, while 56% were opposed and 3% did not know or had refused to answer.
-This represented an increase compared to 2013 and 2017, when 26% and 34% of South Koreans supported same-sex marriage according to Ipsos and Gallup surveys.
+Bills to establish civil unions recognising some of the rights and benefits of marriage were first introduced in 2014 by members of the Democratic Party of Korea.
+However, these bills have been unsuccessful in passing the National Assembly.
+A same-sex marriage bill was also introduced in May 2023 by MP Jang Hye-young.
+Additionally, lawsuits challenging the ban on same-sex marriage were filed in court in 2024 and 2026.
+Polling suggests that a minority of South Koreans support the legal recognition of same-sex marriage, with a 2025 Gallup Korea survey estimating that 34% of respondents backed legalization.
+However, surveys have shown that a majority of young South Koreans support the legalization of same-sex marriage.

 Limited legal rights

 Diplomatic visas

-In 2019, the Government of South Korea announced it would recognise the same-sex spouses of foreign diplomats who come to live in South Korea.
-The recognition does not extend to same-sex spouses of South Korean diplomats living abroad nor to South Korean same-sex couples.
-As of 2021, the only beneficiaries of this scheme have been the New Zealand ambassador, Philip Turner, and his husband Hiroshi Ikeda.
+In 2019, the Government of South Korea announced it would recognise the same-sex spouses of foreign diplomats who move to South Korea.
+The recognition does not extend to the same-sex spouses of South Korean diplomats living abroad or to South Korean same-sex couples.
+As of 2021, the only beneficiaries of this scheme have been New Zealand Ambassador Philip Turner and his husband Hiroshi Ikeda.
 Turner and Ikeda attended an official reception with President Moon Jae-in and his wife Kim Jung-sook at the Blue House in October 2019 as "legal spouses".
 Kyudok Hong, a professor at Sookmyung Women's University, said that "[this] symbolically shows that the recognition of same-sex marriage is a global trend and that Korea cannot ignore it."